DPI Director slams GPA statement - Guyana Chronicle

-Director of Public Information, Edward Layne, called out the Guyana Press Association (GPA) for what he described as “inaccurate and untruthful claims” regarding President Dr. Irfaan Ali’s treatment of journalist Travis Chase.
+DIRECTOR of Public Information, Edward Layne, has called out the Guyana Press Association (GPA) for what he described as “inaccurate and untruthful claims” regarding President, Dr Irfaan Ali’s treatment of journalist Travis Chase.

 He argued that Chase, a self-described journalist, consistently fails to observe basic journalistic ethics and instead engages in confrontational and inflammatory behaviour toward the Head of State, particularly on social media.